ASML (EPA:ASML) Given a €534.00 Price Target at JPMorgan Chase & Co.

-JPMorgan Chase & Co. set a €534.00 ($628.24) target price on ASML (EPA:ASML) in a research report sent to investors on Thursday morning, Borsen Zeitung reports.
+JPMorgan Chase & Co. set a €534.00 ($628.24) price objective on ASML (EPA:ASML) in a research report released on Wednesday morning, Borsen Zeitung reports.
 The brokerage currently has a buy rating on the stock.

-ASML has been the subject of a number of other research reports.
-Kepler Capital Markets set a €475.00 ($558.82) target price on shares of ASML and gave the stock a neutral rating in a research report on Thursday, January 21st.
-Morgan Stanley set a €420.00 ($494.12) price objective on shares of ASML and gave the company a buy rating in a research report on Thursday, December 10th.
-The Goldman Sachs Group set a €528.00 ($621.18) price objective on shares of ASML and gave the company a buy rating in a research report on Wednesday, February 24th.
-Credit Suisse Group set a €540.00 ($635.29) price objective on shares of ASML and gave the company a buy rating in a research report on Wednesday.
-Finally, UBS Group set a €430.00 ($505.88) price objective on shares of ASML and gave the company a neutral rating in a research report on Wednesday, January 20th.
-Four research analysts have rated the stock with a hold rating and eight have issued a buy rating to the company’s stock.
-The company presently has a consensus rating of Buy and a consensus target price of €433.92 ($510.49).
+Several other equities analysts also recently weighed in on ASML.
+UBS Group set a €430.00 ($505.88) target price on ASML and gave the company a neutral rating in a research report on Wednesday, January 20th.
+Kepler Capital Markets set a €475.00 ($558.82) target price on ASML and gave the company a neutral rating in a research report on Thursday, January 21st.
+Barclays set a €525.00 ($617.65) price objective on ASML and gave the company a buy rating in a research report on Wednesday, January 20th.
+Sanford C. Bernstein set a €435.00 ($511.76) price objective on ASML and gave the company a neutral rating in a research report on Friday, February 5th.
+Finally, Credit Suisse Group set a €540.00 ($635.29) price objective on ASML and gave the company a buy rating in a research report on Wednesday, March 3rd.
+Four research analysts have rated the stock with a hold rating and eight have assigned a buy rating to the company.
+The company has an average rating of Buy and a consensus target price of €433.92 ($510.49).

 Receive News & Ratings for ASML Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for ASML and related companies with MarketBeat.com's FREE daily email newsletter.